 In the 90's Kate became one of the founder members of The Big Fat Theatre Company and performed as Monica in An Evening With Gary Lineker and Hobby in Teechers.

 She directed Bouncers for The Southwick Players, winning best Director in the Brighton and Hove Arts Council Awards for this production.

 Kate currently teaches at BSTARZ and also at Theatre Workshop preparing children for LAMDA exams, scholarships and festivals.

-In 2017, as her debut with Identity, Kate played Audrey in Blue Remembered Hills; in 2018 she played the housekeeper Mrs Grose in The Turn of the Screw at Southwick Players and Hold Me Touch Me in The Producers for Apollo Productions, as well as Ms. Darbus in High School Musical for BTG, and in 2018 played Rebecca Nurse in Identity's The Crucible, and returns with us to the BOAT for 2019.
+In 2017, as her debut with Identity, Kate played Audrey in Blue Remembered Hills; in 2018 she played the housekeeper Mrs Grose in The Turn of the Screw at Southwick Players and Hold Me Touch Me in The Producers for Apollo Productions, as well as Ms. Darbus in High School Musical for BTG, and in 2018 played Rebecca Nurse in Identity's The Crucible; she returns with us to the BOAT for 2019.